ionos-enterprise/ionos-enterprise-sdk-go/README.md

 ```

 ## Support
-You can contact us through the [ProfitBricks DevOps Central](https://devops.profitbricks.com/) website.
-We are happy to answer any questions you might have.
+You are welcome to contact us via the [ProfitBricks DevOps Central](https://devops.profitbricks.com/) website.